tursodatabase/limbo/extensions/core/README.md

     }

     fn run_once(&self) -> Result<()> {
-    // 'polling' method, if your extension is asynchronous Ok(())
+    // method to cycle/advance IO, if your extension is asynchronous Ok(())
     }